the-technat/technat.dev/README.md

 As a computer scientist you tend to solve IT problems with custom solutions.
 Some might programm their own app, others might search for an app and host it themself.
 So do I. I got the following services that are hosted at some provider, sometimes maintained by me and sometimes as a Service:

-- cloud.technat.ch: My personal Nextcloud
+- cloud.technat.ch: My personal Nextcloud (contains a lot of storage as well)
 - office.technat.ch: Onlyoffice Documentserver used within the Nextcloud
-- vpn.technat.ch: A VPN service to secure browse the web from abroad
+- vpn.technat.ch: A VPN service to securly browse the web from abroad
-- flasche.alleaffengaffen.ch: The minecraft server of my collages (I'm not a gamer but I can host servers)
+- flasche.alleaffengaffen.ch: The minecraft server of my colleagues (I'm not a gamer but I can host servers)
-- foto.js-buchsi.ch: Lychee based photo gallery
+- foto.js-buchsi.ch: [Lychee](https://lycheeorg.github.io/) based photo gallery
-- fpvhub.ch & fpv-enthusiasts.ch: websites that might eventually be replatformed to static sites
 - many more projects to come in the future

 Now I realized that they are spread over a dozent of different providers, all requiring some sort of monthly fee for their service.
 Although most of them have a good prive/value ratio, some apps don't.
 So the goal of axiom is to create a centralized place for all these services, so that we have: